 \subsection{\cotran Implementation and Design Choices}

-Here, we detail some of the additional design choices we adopted during implementing \cotran.
-For the symbolic execution feedback (SF) implementation, Symflower generates JUnit tests for each method (named $p$) of the input Java code $\mathbf{s}$.
-These are tested on that method named $p^*$ of $\widehat{\mathbf{s}}$, for which $p^*=\text{argmax}_{p'\in \widehat{\mathbf{s}}}\left(\text{JaccardSimilarity}(p,p')\right)$.
-This accounts for the fact that method names in $\mathbf{s}$ and $\widehat{\mathbf{s}}$ may not be the same yet have similar input-output (IO) behavior and thus can be considered equivalent.
-Symflower could correctly generate JUnit tests for $\num{5738}$ Java codes in AVATAR-TC (Train) with an average of $6.34$ tests per code.
-The training pipeline is implemented using Pytorch~\cite{paszke2019pytorch} and trained on a single compute node comprising four NVIDIA V100 GPUs with 32GB memory and six CPU cores/GPU.
-The low-rank adaptation matrices of the query/value layers have a rank $r$ of $16$ and a scaling factor $\alpha$ of $32$.
-For optimization of LLM by CE loss, we use Adam~\cite{diederik2015adam} optimizer with a learning rate (lr) of $10^{-4}$.
-For reinforcement learning (RL)-based optimization of LLMs by PPO algorithm, the output sequence is generated by pure sampling from the LLM distribution, with lr of $1.41*10^{-5}$.
-Further, the parameter-efficient approach of fine-tuning in Algorithm~\ref{algo:b2bTrain} brings down the total training time by $\sim75\%$ (keeping number of GPUs constant) as compared to jointly two LLMs without low-rank optimization.
+Here, we outline some of the additional design choices we adopted for implementing \cotran.
+For symbolic execution feedback (SF), Symflower generates JUnit tests for each method (say, named $p$) in the input Java code $\mathbf{s}$.
+These JUnit tests for $p$ are checked on the corresponding method named $p^*$ of $\widehat{\mathbf{s}}$, such that $p^*=\text{argmax}_{p'\in \;\widehat{\mathbf{s}}}\left(\text{JaccardSimilarity}(p,p')\right)$.
+This accounts for the possibility that methods in $\mathbf{s}$ and $\widehat{\mathbf{s}}$ might have slightly different names but exhibit similar input-output (IO) behavior, making them effectively equivalent.
+Symflower successfully generated JUnit tests for $\num{5738}$ Java codes in AVATAR-TC (Train) with an average of $6.34$ tests per code.
+We implemented the training pipeline using Pytorch on a compute node with four NVIDIA V100 GPUs (32GB memory) and six CPU cores per GPU.
+Low-rank adaptation (LoRA) matrices of the query/value layers use a rank $r$ of $16$ and a scaling factor $\alpha$ of $32$.
+For optimization of LLM by CE loss, we use the Adam optimizer with a learning rate (lr) of $10^{-4}$.
+For reinforcement learning (RL)-based optimization of LLMs by PPO algorithm, the output sequence is generated by pure sampling from the LLM distribution, with lr of $1.41\times 10^{-5}$.
+Further, the parameter-efficient approach of fine-tuning in Algorithm 1 reduces total training time by ${\sim}75\%$ compared to jointly training two LLMs without low-rank optimization.

-Regarding the need for curation of a benchmark suite, most code translation datasets contain pairs of equivalent snippets/functions but not whole-programs, in two different languages.
-Further, the languages typically chosen are not very disparate e.g. Java and C\#, two statically-typed languages with similar syntax.
-The AVATAR-TC dataset proposed in the paper has pairs of equivalent whole-programs in Java and Python (a statically- and dynamically-typed language, with different syntactic styles).
-And to the best of our knowledge, AVATAR-TC is the first large-scale dataset of codes in two different languages that has human-written test-cases (TC) for each code pair and guarantees compilability and IO equivalence of the same.
+Regarding the need for a new benchmark suite, most code translation datasets focus on pairs of equivalent snippets or functions in two different languages, rather than whole-programs.
+Further, they often involve similar languages like Java and C\#, both of which are statically-typed languages with similar syntax.
+In contrast, the AVATAR-TC dataset includes pairs of whole-programs in Java and Python -- a statistically-typed and a dynamically-typed language with different syntactic styles.
+Further, to the best of our knowledge, AVATAR-TC is the first large-scale dataset ensuring code compilability (syntactical correctness), and where code pairs have undergone thorough testing with human-written test-cases (TCs).